Patriots lose for first time, 37-20 to Ravens

 New England was penalized seven times for 48 yards.

-And so ended New England’s 12-game winning streak, dating to last season and including the playoffs.
+And so ended New England’s 13-game winning streak, dating to last season and including the playoffs.

+“We did a lot of things (wrong) we need to do better,” Belichick said, his voice barely louder than a whisper.

 On the next play, Jackson skirted around left end for an easy 3-yard score.